tanvir-git/odoo-documentation/content/applications/marketing/marketing_automation/getting_started/target_audience.rst

 This reveals a drop-down menu.
 On this menu, select :guilabel:`contains`.

-In the third (and final) empty portion of the filter equation, type in the name of the event(s) that you would like Odoo to consider for this campaign filter.
+In the third (and final) empty portion of the filter equation, type in the name of the event(s) that you would like CoquiAPPs to consider for this campaign filter.

 Add another node to this filter by clicking the :guilabel:`+ (plus sign)` to the right of the equation.